stoeps13/connections-doc/source/user/eucommon/t_eucommon_export_as_pdf.md

 3. From the screen that opens, you can edit, save, and download the PDF.
 To see the available options, click the **More Options** icon ![More options icon](../wikis/images/more_options.png).

+    !!! note
-    **Note:** If your content is in a community and you cannot download or print, check with the community owner to confirm that these actions are enabled for that community.
+    If your content is in a community and you cannot download or print, check with the community owner to confirm that these actions are enabled for that community.
 For more information, see [Enabling your community's PDF export access](../communities/t_com_enable_pdf_export.md).

 **Parent topic:**[Shared features](../eucommon/c_eucommon_shared_components.md)